HEALTHY COOKING

 ZIPPY MEATBALLS

 Back in the days when I used to make standing rib roasts, I removed the meaty bones and made devilled beef bones with this zippy sauce.
 Our beef days are over and I can’t even remember the last time I used hot ketchup.
 The sauce is still zippy, but you can turn it up a little if you like.
 This one is a fast dish and is ready as soon as the tiny meatballs cook through and no longer pink in the middle.
-Serve it with rice, but good with buttered noodles too.
+Serve it with rice, but it will be good with buttered noodles too.

 Meatballs: